 In an isotropically expanding universe \citep{Lemaitre:1927,1929PNAS...15..168H,Lemaitre:1931}, the gravitational instability within large-scale structures leads to deviations from the smooth Hubble flow, introducing irregularities in the motion of the host galaxies of GW sources.
 Consequently, these galaxies acquire an additional velocity component beyond their recessional velocity (due to the Hubble flow).
 The additional velocity component of the host galaxy of a GW source, called peculiar velocity, contaminates the redshift measurements from the EM counterpart.
 The contribution from the peculiar velocity (few hundreds of km s$^{-1}$) to the motion of a GW host is significant up to a redshift of $z=0.05$ ($\approx$15,000 km s$^{-1}$).
 The contamination from individual sources degrades the accuracy and precision in the measurement of $H_0$ if not accounted for appropriately \citep{Mukherjee_2020measurement,Howlett_Davis_2020, Nicolau_2020}.

 As we show in the following sections, the peculiar velocity dispersion depends on the property of the galaxy such as the stellar mass.
-The galaxies with higher stellar mass tends to have a large peculiar velocity dispersion than the sources with lower stellar mass.
-As a result, depending on the formation of the GW sources in galaxies with higher or lower stellar mass, they will have different amount of contamination.
-With the current sensitivities of the ground based GW detectors, we expect confident bright siren detection up to $\sim$ 200 Mpc \citep{Abbott_2020} which makes it a matter of concern to understand the role of their host properties and the possible contamination from the peculiar velocity that can impact the estimation of $H_0$.
+The galaxies with higher stellar mass tend to have a larger peculiar velocity dispersion than the sources with lower stellar mass.
+As a result, depending on the formation of the GW sources in galaxies with higher or lower stellar mass, they will have different amounts of contamination.
+With the current sensitivities of the ground-based GW detectors, we expect confident bright siren detection up to $\sim$ 200 Mpc \citep{Abbott_2020} which makes it a matter of concern to understand the role of their host properties and the possible contamination from the peculiar velocity that can impact the estimation of $H_0$.

 The paper is structured as follows, in section \ref{section:motivation}, we discuss the motivation behind this work, followed by a brief review of the peculiar velocity formalism employed in this work in section \ref{section:vp model}.
-In section \ref{section:GW source population modelling}, we discuss our approach towards modelling a population of bright sirens.
+In section \ref{section:GW source population modelling}, we discuss our approach toward modeling a population of bright sirens.
 In section \ref{section:peculiar velocity and hubble constant}, we simulate bright siren events in these populations of galaxies considering different ground-based GW detector configurations followed by a Bayesian parameter estimation of the luminosity distance and inclination angle of the simulated GW sources.
 Finally in section \ref{section:conclusion} we summarize the work and discuss future outlook.